zrmacc/RNOmni/README.md

 Basic Association Test
 ----------------------

 `BAT` regresses the untransformed phenotype *y* on genotype at each locus in *G*, adjusting for covariates *X* and population structure *S*.
 A *p*-value assessing the null hypothesis of no genotypic effect is estimated using a score test.
-The output is a numeric matrix, with a score statistic and *p*-value for each locus (row) in `G`.
+The output is a numeric matrix, including the score statistic and *p*-value for each locus in `G`.

 ``` r
 # Basic Association Test